A Millennials Guide To Investing In Your 20s

 There are limits to how much you can contribute to each of these accounts.
 Be careful not to over-contribute, as it will mean you’ll end up paying a hefty tax penalty at the end of the year.

 Tip 3: Use low-fee services and investments

 Next you’ll need to decide where to invest your money.
 It’s important to look for a low-fee service or a ‘set it and forget’ approach with low management expense ratios (MER).
-Fees can add up quickly, and over the course of your investments’ lives can add up to well over six figures.
+Fees can add up quickly.
 Set up your investments through something that is easy to use and understand.

 WealthBar happens to be one of those services, using automated investing in low-cost ETFs for you (more on that later).
 There are also some great self-directed options such as the ‘Canadian Couch Potato’ method if you want to do everything yourself.